hartoman/FaceGenerator/README.md

 Saves the sketch as a serialized (.ser) file, which can be loaded at a later time, and be further processed.
 This feature can be useful for computer games, to assign a portrait to each NPC, and have them change emotions during in-game events and conversations.
 Only the sketch is saved, not the background image.

-### Menu: Import/Export
+### Menu: Export Image

-There is a checkbox named 'Show Gridlines'.
-While it doesn't have any effect on what the user sees on-screen, it affects the exported image of the map.
+Through here, the painted image can be exported in two formats: jpg and png

 #### as .JPG

 This saves the map to a simple jpg image, located in the folder from where the application is running.
+This includes the chosen background image

 #### as .PNG

-Same as with jpg, but the background tiles are transparent.
+Same as with jpg, but the background is transparent.

 ## Technical Support

+For suggestions, bug reports and any comments or extra ideas, you are all welcome to drop me a line.